ClearBlade/cb-dev-kit/README.md

 CB Dev Kit currently supports the transpilation of the following asset types:

-- Code services: JS and TS
+- Code services: js and ts
-- Code libraries: JS and TS
+- Code libraries: js and ts
-- Internal resources (in portals): JS, TS, TSX, and JSX
+- Internal resources (in portals): js, ts, tsx, and jsx
-- Widget parsers (in portals): JS, TS, TSX, and JSX
+- Widget parsers (in portals): js, ts, tsx, and jsx

 ## Prereqs